vercel/satori/README.md

 )
 ```

-The image will be resized to the current font-size (both width and height), so it must be a square.
+The image will be resized to the current font-size (both width and height) as a square.

 #### Dynamically Load Emojis and Fonts